 The 2,000-member Weed Science Society of America’s (WSSA) Herbicide Resistance Action Committee has developed this five-module education program entitled Current Status of Herbicide Resistance in Weeds.
-It is being hosted by Penton Media on its CE portal for licensed professionals to earn credit for taking the course.
-It is currently accredited for CE units/hours for licensed professionals in California, Arizona, Florida and Texas.
-It is also accredited for 2 hours of CCA soil and water credit.
-Additional state-credit is pending.
+It is accredited for licensed professionals to earn credit for taking the course and available in both English and Spanish.

 The course details six of the primary diseases affecting citrus: Huanglongbing (Citrus Greening); Citrus Canker; Citrus Tristeza Virus (CVT); Leprosis; Citrus Variegated Chlorosis (CVC); Citrus Stubborn Disease.

-Get the latest info on almond insect pest management.
+Get the latest info on almond insect pest management in this accredited CEU.